OctopusDeploy/docs/docs/deploying-applications/manual-intervention-and-approvals.md

 ## Adding manual steps

-Manual steps are one of the step types that appear when you click **Add step** on the **Process** tab of your project.
-For information about adding a step to the deployment process, see the [add step](http://docs.octopusdeploy.com/display/OD/Add+step) section.
+Manual steps are one of the step types that appear when you clickÂ **Add step**Â on theÂ **Process**Â tab of your project.Â For information about adding a step to the deployment process, see theÂ [add step](http://docs.octopusdeploy.com/display/OD/Add+step)Â section.

 ![](/docs/images/5671696/5865911.png)